Colic in Babies

 Screaming

-Extending or pulling up of his legs to his tummy
+Extending or pulling up their legs to their tummy

 Passing gas